-Herrera Beutler says McCarthy told her Trump sided with Capitol mob
+Herrera Beutler says McCarthy told her Trump sided with Capitol mob during Jan.
+6 phone call

 On the eve of a verdict in Donald Trump’s Senate trial, one of the 10 Republicans who voted to impeach him confirmed Friday night that the top House Republican, Rep. Kevin McCarthy, told her that the former president had sided with the mob during a phone call as the Jan.
 6 Capitol attack unfolded.

-In a statement Friday night, Rep. Jaime Herrera Beutler, R-Wash., recounted a phone call relayed to her by McCarthy of California, the minority leader, in which Trump was said to have sided with the rioters, telling the top House Republican that members of the mob who had stormed the Capitol were “more upset about the election than you are.”
+In a statement Friday night, Washington state Rep. Jaime Herrera Beutler recounted a phone call relayed to her by McCarthy of California, the minority leader, in which Trump was said to have sided with the rioters, telling the top House Republican that members of the mob who had stormed the Capitol were “more upset about the election than you are.”

-She pleaded with witnesses to step forward and share what they knew about Trump’s actions and statements as the attack was underway.
+Herrera Beutler pleaded with witnesses to step forward and share what they knew about Trump’s actions and statements as the attack was underway.

 “To the patriots who were standing next to the former president as these conversations were happening, or even to the former vice president: if you have something to add here, now would be the time,” Herrera Beutler said in the statement.